HMRC Trivial Benefits

 - It must cost you £50 (including VAT) or less to provide

-- It isn’t cash or a cash voucher (shop gift vouchers are allowed)
+- It’s not cash or a cash voucher (shop gift vouchers allowed)

 - It isn’t a reward for an employee’s work or their performance